nf-core/sarek/docs/output.md

 [DragMap](https://github.com/Illumina/dragmap) is an open-source software implementation of the DRAGEN mapper, which the Illumina team created so that we would have an open-source way to produce the same results as their proprietary DRAGEN hardware.
 The aligned reads are then coordinate-sorted (or name-sorted if [`GATK MarkDuplicatesSpark`](https://gatk.broadinstitute.org/hc/en-us/articles/5358833264411-MarkDuplicatesSpark) is used for duplicate marking) with [samtools](https://www.htslib.org/doc/samtools.html).

 These files are intermediate and by default not placed in the output-folder kept in the final files delivered to users.
 Set `--save_mapped` to enable publishing, furthermore add the flag `save_output_as_bam` for publishing in BAM format.

+### Minimap2

+[Minimap2](https://github.com/lh3/minimap2) is a versatile pairwise aligner for genomic and spliced nucleotide sequences.
+The aligned reads are then coordinate-sorted (or name-sorted if [`GATK MarkDuplicatesSpark`](https://gatk.broadinstitute.org/hc/en-us/articles/5358833264411-MarkDuplicatesSpark) is used for duplicate marking) with [samtools](https://www.htslib.org/doc/samtools.html).

 #### Sentieon BWA mem